Tyraney89/clash/README.md

 # Clash Royale Stats Website

+> **Note:** This project is a simple experiment to explore building a full-stack web app using Rust (Actix-Web) for the backend and Next.js with shadcn/ui for the frontend.
+It is not intended for production use, but as a learning and prototyping exercise.

 A full-stack web application focused on Clash Royale player statistics, built with Next.js (frontend) and Rust Actix-Web (backend).

 ## Project Structure